 On March 28, 2012, a Contra Costa County Superior Court judge vacated the conviction, dismissed the charge and declared Dutcher innocent.

-Butler was indicted by a federal grand jury and pleaded guilty.
+Butler was indicted by a federal grand jury and pled guilty.
 He admitted to dealing drugs, framing men for the drunken driving arrests and operating a massage parlor that was actually a brothel.
 He was sentenced to eight years in prison.

 Also indicted in the schemes were four other men who were current or former police officers, and Mary Nolan, the attorney, who was accused of hiring Butler to plant listening devices in the cars of men her clients were in the process of divorcing.